 - 1.1 Welcome to our Community Plan incorporating the rural villages of Combwich, Otterhampton and Steart.
 This is a vibrant parish set in a lovely area with lots of activities, organisations and events going on mainly, but not exclusively, at the Village Hall and on the Common (which is a registered Village Green). - 1.2 The purpose of the Plan is to record and implement the wishes of the community, monitor the success (or otherwise) of the Plan whilst mitigating and finding solutions to concerns, all the while, maintaining the existing and cohesive community spirit. - 1.3 The Plan was first developed in 2011 and revised in 2012 after extensive consultations with the community.
 The stimulus came from the proposals to construct a new nuclear power station at nearby Hinkley Point.
 This incorporated a major reconstruction of Combwich wharf together with a massive laydown area north of the village for the storage and ongoing transit of abnormal indivisible loads (AILs) required for the power station construction.
-In addition, there was also a proposal to develop a major wetland area. - 1.4 The redevelopment of the wharf is likely to commence in the winter of 2018/19.
+In addition, there was also a proposal to develop a major wetland area. - 1.4 The redevelopment of the wharf is likely to commence during 2019/20.
 The planned 10-hectare laydown (as above) will not now go ahead.
-Instead, there will be - a new vehicle holding area, circa 120m long x 7m width to provide short term storage of abnormal indivisible loads arriving at Combwich Wharf until ready to transport to Hinkley Point. - 1.5 Since 2012, the construction of Hinkley Point C has commenced and the wetland project, the Wildfowl and Wetland Trust (WWT) Steart Marshes, has been completed (see 8.2).
-Both of these projects have provided benefits but also
+Instead, there will be a new vehicle holding area, circa 120m long x 7m width to provide short term storage of abnormal indivisible loads arriving at Combwich Wharf until ready to transport to Hinkley Point.

+1.5 Since 2012, the construction of Hinkley Point C has commenced and the wetland project, the Wildfowl and Wetland Trust (WWT) Steart Marshes, has been completed (see 8.2).
+Both of these projects have provided benefits but also some problems for residents which is expanded later on in the Plan.

-- some problems for residents which is expanded later on in the Plan. - 1.6 As part of the Hinkley Point C Section 106 Agreement, the parish has been allocated a minimum of £500k Hinkley Point C community funding to provide opportunities for community development and enhancement.
+1.6 As part of the Hinkley Point C Section 106 Agreement, the parish has been allocated a minimum of £500k Hinkley Point C community funding to provide opportunities for community development and enhancement.
 The Otterhampton Parish Project Team (OPPT) has the responsibility of advising on the allocation of the Hinkley Point C Community Fund to suitable community projects.
 Funding applications must meet the relevant criteria and have the support of the parish council prior to submitting to the Somerset Community Foundation who administer the fund.

 OPPT has coordinated the existing community project list following a series of public consultations.
-This list (see Appendix A) was last updated in August 2017, so it is likely that this community plan revision will identify new projects and ideas.
+The project list (issued with this Plan May 2019) previously updated in August 2017, has been updated in parallel with this revised document following the Community Plan Open day held on 8.12.18.